Skip to Content

 There was only one problem: I couldn’t find Bhakti chai in the DC area, which meant I was going to have to special order it, which was super expensive.

-I tried some other brands that I did have access to (there aren’t many brands that make a decaf variety) and none of them drew me in the way Bhakti chai had, so I decided to start playing around to see if I could brew it myself.
+I tried some other brands that I did have access to (there aren’t many brands that make a decaf variety and, in fact, Bhakti doesn’t even make a decaf version anymore) and none of them drew me in the way Bhakti chai had, so I decided to start playing around to see if I could brew my own homemade chai.

 Homemade Chai